-CSAN’s national team, based in London, seeks to strengthen and facilitate the network, and to bring the voices of the poor and Catholic teaching to bear in guiding public policy.
+We are a small national team, based in London, seeking to strengthen and facilitate Catholic charitable activities, and to bring the voices of the poor and Catholic teaching to bear in guiding public policy.

 Picture – Christ feeds the five thousand.
 Mosaic in Church of the Holy Saviour, Istanbul.
 Thanks to Peter Hess for permission to re-use.